-Japanese practice Akihisa Hirata Architecture office looked to the larger scale of the neighborhood to design the concept for a Collective Housing in Tokyo titled’ kotoriku’: the irregular roads define the different areas of activity with varying qualities of space, light, and material.
+Japanese practice Akihisa Hirata Architecture office looked to the neighborhood’s larger scale to design the concept for a Collective Housing in Tokyo.
+The project titled ’kotoriku’ is defined by the irregular roads creating different activity areas with varying qualities of space, light, and material.

 - Architects: Akihisa Hirata | Works of Akihisa Hirata